wso2-attic/ballerina-integrator/README.md

 }
 ```

-- With that we've completed the development of OrderMgtService.
+- With that we've completed the development of order_mgt_service.

 ## Testing